-Riders of three-person and TTT-teams can support crew members during the race by driving the escort vehicles.
+Riders of four-person and six-person-teams can support crew members during the race by driving the escort vehicles.

 The minimum and maximum number of crew members permitted per team is binding.
 The organisers base their planning of the event on the maximum crew size.